mpaulgreen/kong-patterns/kong-subchart/notes.md

-- Final Result
+## Final Inference
 //// Kustomize with helm subcharts

 do not have values.yaml

 helm dependency build && helm template --release-name redhat-kong . > all.yaml && kustomize build

-/// but in our case it will be too much of a patches needs to be applied. values.yaml with cp and dp configuration is a better and quicker option
+/// but in our case it will be too much patches needed to be applied. values.yaml with cp and dp configuration is a better and quicker option